 We have had a number of outside coaches who work with the staff to provide training to the staff including Tolka Basketball, Na Fianna GAA and Hockey Ireland.
 Several of the parents have helped out with our active schools weeks.
 We have had tremendous support from the local GAA club na Fianna.

-Last year’s Active Schools Week took place in June 2018, we had a jam-packed week filled with lots of fun activities!
-Check out the pictures below!
+Last year’s Active Schools Week took place in June 2019. we had a jam-packed week filled with lots of fun activities!
+Check out the video below!

 Active School Gallery